yousef-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/README.md

 ## linked list
 from the resource this is a data structure for linear collection of data elements
 ### Challenge
-write methods for linked list data structure(insert,includes, toString, append,insertBefor,insertAfter)
+write methods for linked list data structure(insert,includes, toString, append,insertBefor,insertAfter, kthFromEnd)

 ### Approach & Efficiency